oeg-upm/rsfc/README.md

 # Research Software FAIRness Checks (RSFC)

-A command line interface to automatically evaluate the quality of a Github or Gitlab repository.
+A command line interface to automatically evaluate the fairness of a Github or Gitlab repository.

 **Authors**: Daniel Garijo, Andrés Montero